How Many Hours of Sleep Do You Need?

 - Can't stop yawning

-- Can't remember driving the last few miles
+- Can't remember driving the past few miles

 - Are daydreaming and have wandering thoughts